-These applications and utilities work with an IBM UPS that connects to the network through a Management Card.
+These applications and utilities work with a UPS that connects to the network through an NMC.

-- PowerChute Network Shutdown-Provide unattended remote graceful shutdown of computers that are connected to IBM UPSs - PowerNet[®] Management Information Base (MIB) with a standard MIB browser-Perform SNMP SETs and GETs and use SNMP traps - APC InfraStruXure Central-Provide enterprise-level power management and management of UPSs and environmental monitors. - Device IP Configuration Wizard-Configure the basic settings of one or more Management Cards over the network - Security Wizard-Create components needed for high security for the Management Card when you are using Secure Sockets Layer (SSL) and related protocols and encryption routines
+- PowerChute Network Shutdown Provide unattended remote graceful shutdown of computers that are connected to UPS devices - PowerNet[®] Management Information Base (MIB) with a standard MIB browser Perform SNMP SETs and GETs and use SNMP traps - InfraStruxure Central Provide enterprise-level power management and management of agents, UPS devices, and environmental monitors. - Device IP Configuration Wizard Configure the basic settings of one or more NMCs over the network - Security Wizard Create components needed for high security for the NMC when you are using Secure Sockets Layer (SSL) and related protocols and encryption routines